lbrclbrc/my_coin/whitepaper_draft.md

 After weighing these factors, my_coin’s current roadmap **prioritizes the version more likely to be acceptable to regulators**:

-- Fast payment channels and the non-anonymous layer do not hide amounts;
+- Fast payment channels themselves do not hide amounts, and any path involving non–blue addresses must remain amount-transparent;
+- Hidden-amount payments are reserved for:
+  - The anonymous layer; and
+  - Commit-style hidden-amount mechanisms between blue addresses (outside the fast channel path);
 - A dynamic custody fee steers users toward keeping main holdings in the anonymous layer and using anonymous pay more;
 - The more aggressive “anonymous identity + hidden amount” design is retained as a **theoretically feasible, future extension**, rather than being activated in the first version of the protocol.